AlexKVal/release-script/README.md

 ```
 It will produce `v0.25.100-beta.0` and `npm publish --tag beta`.

+`changelog` generated output will go into `CHANGELOG-alpha.md` for pre-releases,
+and with the next release this file will be removed.

 #### Alternative npm package root folder

 Say you want to publish to `npmjs` only the content of your `lib` folder.